GonzagaRobotics/ManualRoverControlSystem/README.md

 ## Packages Info:

 ### teleop_twist_node:
+* Command: ros2 launch teleop_twist_joy teleop-launch.py joy_config:=’xbox’ joy_dev:=’dev/inputs/js1’
+    - Note the the name of the USB might change so js1 might be different

 * Cloned from this repo: [Link](https://github.com/ros2/teleop_twist_joy/tree/humble)
 * Responsible for receiving the Xbox controller commands and publishing them to the 'joy' topic

 ### command_broker:
+* Command: ros2 run command_broker XboxBroker
 * A node named XboxBroker that subscribes to 'joy' and publishes to 'motor_command' topic
 * The topic 'motor_command' only includes the relevant data from the Xbox controller.
 The contents are likely to change.
 * 'motor_command' contains a float array that is mapped as follows:
     - Data[0]  is left trigger.
 Resting is 0.99999 and fully compressed is -0.99999
     - Data[1] is right trigger.
 Resting is 0.99999 and fully compressed is -0.99999
     - Data[2] is left shoulder: Resting is 0, compressed is 1
     - Data[3] is probably right shoulder.
-Controller button was broken *Check*
+Controller button was broken **Check**
-    - Data[4] is d pad left and right/ resting is 0, left is 1 and right is -1
+    - Data[4] is d pad left and right. resting is 0, left is 1 and right is -1